Aloe Vera for Pitta

 Daily Integration

-Take one to two tablespoons of fresh aloe gel on an empty stomach each morning as a Pitta-cooling daily practice.
-During Pitta season (summer), increase to morning and evening doses.
-Apply aloe gel topically to the face before bed as a cooling, anti-inflammatory night treatment for Pitta skin.
-Keep an aloe plant in the kitchen for immediate access to fresh gel for minor burns, cuts, and skin irritation.
-Aloe juice can be sipped throughout the day during periods of intense heat or Pitta aggravation.
-For ongoing liver support, take aloe with turmeric three times weekly.
-Aloe is one of the few cooling herbs that can be taken daily long-term without dampening agni excessively.
+Classical Ayurveda describes one to two tablespoons of fresh aloe gel on an empty stomach each morning as a foundational Pitta-cooling practice.
+Traditional protocols call for increasing to morning and evening doses during Pitta season (summer).
+Topical aloe gel applied to the face before bed is described as a cooling, anti-inflammatory night treatment for Pitta skin, and a household aloe plant is traditionally kept in the kitchen for fresh-leaf access to gel for minor burns, cuts, and skin irritation.
+Aloe juice is described as suitable for sipping through the day during periods of intense heat or Pitta aggravation.
+For ongoing liver support, classical practice combines aloe with turmeric several times weekly.
+Aloe is named in classical sources as one of the few cooling herbs that can be taken daily long-term without excessive dampening of agni.

 Cautions